this-vijay/this-vijay.github.io/performances.md

 </div>

-Inspired by Eduardo Galeano's <i>Mirrors: Stories of Almost Everyone</i>, <i>Shady Fellows</i> merges shadow play and live performance to examine our shifting relationships to the literal and figurative shadows that populate our world.
+Merging shadow play and live performance, <i>Shady Fellows</i>  examines our shifting relationships to the literal and figurative shadows that populate our world.
+It was inspired by Eduardo Galeano's <i>Mirrors: Stories of Almost Everyone</i>.

 <figure>
  <div class="flex-container">